SuleymanDemirelKazakhstan/diploma-project-april/Reports/WEEK12.md

 # Arailym Abdrakhym
-*    In the 12th week Arailym organized meetings with the members and mentor, and talked about the project and its progress,proof is below:
+*    In the 12th week Arailym organized meetings with the members, and talked about the project and its progress,proof is below:
       + [Youtube](https://youtu.be/JjgyT0YKU1M)

 *   Also divided the tasks within the framework of the [Notion](https://www.notion.so/c96f404fd204448ca2ba0e2da8b3b767?v=3b7a048427274732b44eaa8537c5ba3e) program so that participants of group do not forget about the diplom work